Quackit Logo

 HTML frames allow you to split the whole window up into different frames.
 For example, you can have a frame to display your left menu, another frame to display the top menu, and another frame to display the main content area.
 With frames, your HTML document can be made up of many different pages.

 HTML frames were once popular on the web, however, their usage has dwindled over the years.
-This is probably due to the various usability issues that they can cause, issues with search engine optimization, as well as the fact that frames are being discontinued (as of HTML5).
+This is mainly due to the various usability issues that they can cause, issues with search engine optimization, as well as the fact that frames are being discontinued (as of HTML5).